SAP-archive/cloud-espm-v2/README.md

 ![Secure URL](/docs/images/servletfilter.png?raw=true)

 After deploying the application in HCP, assign the Retailer role to the user who will act as the retailer of the eCommerce site.
-Please refer to documentation of SAP HANA Cloud Platform on how to assign roles to users.
+Please refer to documentation of SAP Cloud Platform on how to assign roles to users.
 See [Details](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html)

 # Important Disclaimers on Security and Legal Aspects
 This document is for informational purposes only.
 Its content is subject to change without notice, and SAP does not warrant that it is error-free.
 SAP MAKES NO WARRANTIES, EXPRESS OR IMPLIED, OR OF MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.